 - The Great Lakes Innovation and Development Enterprise (GLIDE)

 - The Ohio Third Frontier Commercialization Acceleration Loan Fund (CALF)

 We continue to welcome conversations with those interested in helping us reach our goals.
-If you're interested in discussing an investment opportunity, please contact us today.
+If you're interested in discussing this medical device investment opportunity, please contact us today.
 For a better understanding of our innovative IOPS system and its many benefits for patients and caregivers, please download our whitepaper

 Centerline believes that the addressable market for the initial application of IOPS technology is substantial due to the continued growth of minimally-invasive endovascular techniques, which are rapidly outpacing the current, more invasive aortic procedures.
 In addition, as graft technology advances, traditional endovascular procedures are beginning to trend towards increased complexity and procedure time.
 What does this mean for healthcare systems?